 The Weil Institute of Critical Care Medicine (WICCM) obtains a number of significant patents from its groundbreaking, and clinically corroborated, research on the connection between tissue hypoperfusion and CO2 levels in bodily mucosal tissue.

-ExoStat’s predecessor, Optical Sensors, Inc., enters a patent agreement with WICCM and develops the first and only cleared-to-market technology to measure pCO2 in sublingual tissue.
+ExoStat’s predecessor, Optical Sensors, Inc., enters a patent agreement with WICCM and develops the first and only cleared-to-market device to measure pCO2 in sublingual tissue.

 ExoStat is spun off from its parent company in order to focus efforts and resources on developing an improved version of the technology.